 “‘I was signing documents with a very expensive pen and it didn’t write well...
 It was a horrible pen, and it was extremely expensive.
 A government-ordered pen.’
 He said that he had pulled out a standard Sharpie pen and concluded that it not only ‘writes much better,’ but also ‘costs almost nothing.’”

 Strangely enough, even pen enthusiasts who were at odds with the previous President’s policies found themselves agreeing on this point: The A.T.
 Cross company isn’t always considered the gold standard, despite offering high-quality, affordable luxury pens.
-Presidents of other countries have turned to even higher quality pens; Malcolm Turnbull of Australia, for example, writes with the Montblanc Friedrich Schiller.
+On an international front, presidents of other countries have turned to even higher quality pens.
+For instance, Malcolm Turnbull of Australia, writes with the Montblanc Friedrich Schiller.

 Where these pen enthusiasts were scandalized, however, was with the turn to Sharpie.